databrary/presentations/jlsc-15/jlsc.md

 ### Improve Active/Self-Curation

 As the Databrary user community grows and requests from new institutions and labs for adding their data to Databrary increase, we recognize this as an opportunity to refine and codify our curation and collection development processes.
-Additionaly, the more datasets we see, the more we can hone our metadata schema to more fully represent the datasets we bring into Databrary.In codifying our curation process, we look to the Data Curation Profiles Toolkit and similar inititives (McLure et al.
-2014) to incorporate best practices for documenting and understanding the datasets that researchers in our target audience wish to contribute.
+Additionaly, the more datasets we see, the more we can hone our metadata schema to more fully represent the datasets we bring into Databrary.In codifying our curation process, we look to the Data Curation Profiles Toolkit and similar inititives (McLure et al., 2014) to incorporate best practices for documenting and understanding the datasets that researchers in our target audience wish to contribute.
 Additionally, while our user interface for active curation is still new, we plan to continue gathering feedback from users to improve the tools.
 We aim to have Databrary represent how researchers themselves would want to represent their data to others, while maintaining a consistent and predictable structure that makes information useful and discoverable by others.